4ster-light/blog/posts/Introduction to Interpreters.md

 ---
 title: "An Introduction to Interpreters: A logic evaluator"
-description: "Tutorial on how to write a simple interpreter evaluates logical expressions"
+description: "Tutorial on how to write a simple interpreter that evaluates logical expressions"
 date: "2025-08-16"
 tags: ["tutorial", "interpreter", "parser", "lexer", "evaluator", "python"]
 ---